-- Protect children from maltreatment. - Prevent impairment of our children's mental and physical health or development. - Ensure that our children grow up in circumstances consistent with the provisions of safe and effective care. - Take action to enable ALL children to have the best outcomes.
+- Provide help and support to meet the needs of children as soon as problems emerge - Protect children from maltreatment, inside or outside the home, including online. - Prevent impairment of our children's mental and physical health or development. - Ensure that our children grow up in circumstances consistent with the provisions of safe and effective care. - Take action to enable ALL children to have the best outcomes.

-This policy provides guidance to all adults working within the school, whether paid or voluntary or directly employed by the school or a third party and should be read in conjunction with the documents Keeping Children Safe in Education 2023 and Working Together to Safeguard Children 2018.
+This policy provides guidance to all adults working within the school, whether paid or voluntary or directly employed by the school or a third party and should be read in conjunction with the documents Keeping Children Safe in Education 2024 and Working Together to Safeguard Children 2023.

 - This policy is available on our website and is available on request from the main office.
 We will also inform parents/carers about this policy when their children join our setting. - This policy will be reviewed in full by the Trust Board on an annual basis or sooner should legislation/guidance change. - This policy sets out how the setting's governing board discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at this setting.
-Our policy applies to all staff; paid and unpaid, working in the setting, including Governors. - The policy is provided to all staff (including temporary staff, supply staff and volunteers) at the point of induction, alongside our Code of Conduct for Adults policy. - Our Governing Board, working with the senior leadership team and especially our Designated Safeguarding Lead (DSL), ensure that those staff who do not work directly with children will read at least Part 1 or Annex A (condensed version of Part 1) of the KCSiE 2023 guidance. - All staff who work directly with children, are provided with, and have read at least Part One of Keeping Children Safe in Education 2023. - The setting follows the Staffordshire Safeguarding Children's Board policies and procedures.
+Our policy applies to all staff; paid and unpaid, working in the setting, including Governors. - The policy is provided to all staff (including temporary staff, supply staff and volunteers) at the point of induction, alongside our Code of Conduct for Adults policy. - Our Governing Board, working with the senior leadership team and especially our Designated Safeguarding Lead (DSL), ensure that those staff who do not work directly with children will read at least Part 1 or Annex A (condensed version of Part 1) of the KCSiE 2024 guidance. - All staff who work directly with children, are provided with, and have read at least Part One of Keeping Children Safe in Education 2024. - The setting follows the Staffordshire Safeguarding Children's Board policies and procedures.
 Stoke on Trent Children's Safeguarding board

-2. Our ethos and culture at XXXXXXXXXX Primary Academy
+2. Our ethos and culture

-At Xxxxxxxxx Primary Academy, our children's welfare is of paramount importance to us, and we are a child centred setting.
+Our children's welfare is of paramount importance to us, and we are a child centred setting.
 Our children are reassured that they have a voice, will be listened to and what they say will be taken seriously.
 They know that they will be supported and kept safe.
 They will never be given the impression that they are creating a problem by reporting abuse.